kenleong1203/p2204857-final-project/README.md

 Possible Usage
 The target market for this game includes:
 Casual gamers of all ages looking for a simple yet engaging gameplay experience.
 Fans of 2D adventure games who enjoy exploration, puzzle-solving, and collecting items.
 Game developers and enthusiasts interested in studying Java game development techniques and practices.
 The game can be distributed on various platforms, including desktop computers, web browsers, and mobile devices, making it accessible to a wide audience.

-Contributing
-Contributions to the project are welcome!
-Feel free to submit bug reports, feature requests, or pull requests to improve the game